samsarahq/samsara-sdks/goapiclient/docs/MaintenanceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetDvirsHistoryRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetDvirHistoryRequest struct via the builder pattern

 Name | Type | Description  | Notes